 The MITRE ATT&CK framework has been the de facto standard for mapping and responding to cyberattacks of all types.
 Using it to analyze aggregated global threat data from various sources and then presenting according to the prevalence of potential attacks gives defenders a unique opportunity to change the economics of the attack cycle.
 Instead of testing for all techniques and their respective defenses—which can be very costly and time-consuming—defenders can now prioritize specific techniques and build defenses around them while focusing their red team efforts on trying new strategies for implementing those techniques.

 A deeper look at those six tactics that account for 90% of all attacks reveals even more helpful information.
-Five of those tactics involve defensive evasion, which involves exploiting security gaps to prevent detection.
+Out of the fifteen techniques that span 6 tactics, 6 of those techniques involve defensive evasion and accounts for 80% of attacks, which involves exploiting security gaps to prevent detection.
 The report’s detailed analysis of this tactic provides crucial insight into how attackers try to get around security holes, enabling defenders to identify similar weaknesses in their defenses and effectively close those gaps.
 It also identifies which parts of the ATT&CK matrix attackers focus on to best hide their efforts.

 The second most common tactic employed is privilege escalation, which makes sense given that most enterprise systems today are protected using privilege isolation.
 This information helps security teams assess and correct their internal functions, such as using admin user privilege levels for basic tasks like emailing and browsing.
 Remember that attackers will struggle to take over a system when an unprivileged user is compromised.